CCDirectLink/ccbot/doc/ENTITIES.md

 `old-behaviors-manager`: Meant to be an instance of the `old-behaviors` entity.

 `greeter-manager`: An instance of the `greeter` entity.
-Greets people & assigns them roles.
+Greets people, assigns them roles and says farewells.

 `auditor-manager`: An instance of the `auditor` entity.
 Responsible for message/action logging channels.